mjung5/covid-vignette-api/README.md

     ##   Tennessee           1          0
     ##   Texas               0          1

-While state\_highrisk contingency table shows where each states belongs in terms of risk category, the bar plot shows the number of confirmed cases.
-We now know that California is the top state with the most confirmed cases followed by Texas, Florida, and New york.
+`state_highrisk` contingency table shows where the top 10 states with the most confirmed cases belong in terms of their risk status.
+Nine out of 10 states are in the very high risk group, and North Carolina is one of the states in the high risk group.
+One thing we should remember is that this grouping is not based on the population.
+It directly looks at the confirmed cases only.
+Therefore, if considering state populations, risk categories may change.

 ``` r
 #Bar plot for top 10 states